MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 - Supports all major web browsers, including Google Chrome and Microsoft Edge
 - Only search suggestions from your organization appear, web suggestions are never included
 - Takes users to a Microsoft Search in Bing work results page, which excludes ads and web results
-- Depending on your implementation, you control the appearance and behavior of the search box
+- You control the appearance and behavior of the search box

 ## Add a search box to an intranet page